April 7

 Understanding Marine Electrics: Protecting Your Boat from a Shorepower Cord Arcing Fault

-Today we'll be discussing one of the leading causes of fires on boats: arcing faults.
-An arcing fault occurs when there is a loose connection in an electrical circuit, but not enough current to trip a circuit breaker or blow a fuse.
-This can result in sparks, which can burn surrounding materials and eventually lead to a fire.
-The danger lies in the fact that these faults can occur without any visible sign of a problem, making them difficult to detect until it's too late.
+The loose connection results in sparks, or resistance causes a buildup of heat, which, in both cases can burn surrounding materials and eventually start a fire.
+The danger lies in the fact that these faults can occur without any visible sign of a problem, making them difficult to detect until it's too late, with conventional circuit breakers and fuses providing no protection.

 Shore Power Cords

-Importance of Using Locking Plugs for Secure Connections
+Locking Plugs for Secure Connections

 If you're interested in learning more about AC systems on boats and how to prevent arcing faults, be sure to check out the modules in our Advanced Marine Electrics course!
 Our comprehensive course covers various topics related to marine electrics, including shore power connections, grounding, and electrical safety.